PersiaML/tutorials/src/customization/index.md

 ### ID Type Feature
 IDTypeFeature contains variable length of categorical data.
-In PERSIA IDTypeFeature store the `List[np.array]` data that indeed is a list of list form of sparse matrix.
+In PERSIA, IDTypeFeature store the `List[np.array]` data that is a list of list form of sparse matrix.
 And it only accept the `np.uint64` element.

-You can add the `user_id`, `photo_id`.
+For example, we adding user_id and photo_id data into IDTypeFeatureSparse.

 ```python
 import numpy as np